cyc1am3n/HeLP2019_Breast_Cancer_1st_solution/README.md

 - Feature extraction from probability heatmap
 - Prediction final probability and major axis based on features

-And also, you can see detailed model description from [this link](./assets/slide.pdf).
+And also, please click [this link](./assets/slide.pdf) to see the detailed model description.

 ## Dependencies
 - keras